 The tremendous public support of IFAW’s efforts during this conflict has enabled additional unmet needs to be identified for animals and their guardians in Ukraine.
-Emergency aid has been issued to organisations caring for wildlife in Ukraine, as well as the Poznan zoo in Poland.
+Emergency aid has been issued to organizations caring for wildlife in Ukraine, as well as the Poznan zoo in Poland.
 The zoo is assisting in the evacuation and care of wildlife from multiple wildlife sanctuaries in Ukraine.

 In addition to providing emergency aid, IFAW launched a resource page for people and their pets fleeing the violence.
 The page maintains a list of countries who will waive entry requirements for those evacuating with their pets.